johngodlee/geotaster_git_workshop/index.md

 ## 10. Learn more advanced Git commands

-Here is a map of a more complex Github/Git workflow.
-This flow chart includes some commands that are prefaced by `{hub}`. `hub` is an add-on for Git which increases Git's functionality when interacting with Github.
+Below is a map of a more complex Github/Git workflow.
+This map includes some commands that are prefaced by `{hub}`. `hub` is an add-on for Git which increases Git's functionality when interacting with Github.

 Mac users can install `hub` using Homebrew.
 In a terminal window enter: